-Dark Chocolate-Covered Almond Clusters With Coconut-Matcha Sprinkle
+Dark Chocolate-Covered Almond Clusters with Coconut-Matcha Sprinkle

 That title may sound like a lot of ingredients, but really, it's only because every single ingredient is part of its name.
 Five ingredients—dark chocolate, coconut oil, almonds, shredded coconut, and matcha powder—make for a decadent yet surprisingly healthy dessert that will have everyone in the family coming back for seconds and thirds.

-Get our recipe for Dark Chocolate-Covered Almond Clusters With Coconut-Matcha Sprinkle.
+Get our recipe for Dark Chocolate-Covered Almond Clusters with Coconut-Matcha Sprinkle.

 Peanut Butter Blossoms Cookies

-Trust us—you won't be wanting to share these Peanut Butter Blossoms Cookies with Santa come Christmas Eve.
+You won't be wanting to share these Peanut Butter Blossoms Cookies with Santa come Christmas Eve.
 They are that good.
 Peanut butter and chocolate were made to go together, especially when it comes to cookies.
 You can have the little ones help you press the chocolate down into the cookies, too!

 Get our recipe for Peanut Butter Blossoms Cookies.

 And to ensure your cookies are the best they can be, check out The 30 Worst Mistakes You're Making When Baking Cookies so you know what not to do.